What Is Arthritis?

 The Major Types of Arthritis

 Osteoarthritis , or degenerative joint disease, refers to the pain and swelling that can result from the progressive loss of cartilage in the joints.
-It is the most common form of arthritis, affecting nearly 27 million adults in the United States, particularly older adults.
+It is the most common form of arthritis, affecting more than 30 million adults in the United States, particularly older adults.
 In osteoarthritis, the protective cartilage that cushions the ends of bones within joints gradually wears away, which is why it is sometimes called "wear and tear" arthritis.
 It can affect almost any joint in the body, but commonly involves the weight-bearing joints: the knees, hips, and spine.
 It can also affect the fingers and any joint with previous injury from trauma, infection, or inflammation.
 The inner bone surfaces become exposed and rub together, and in some cases, bony spurs develop on the edges of joints, causing damage to muscles and nerves, pain, deformity, and difficulty moving.

 Although the mechanism behind osteoarthritis is unknown, some people appear to have a genetic predisposition to degenerative joint disorders.
 This is often the case for people who develop it at an early age.
 Other causes of osteoarthritis include:

-- Misuse of anabolic steroids (used by some athletes).
+- Misuse of anabolic steroids (used by some athletes)

-- Trauma to joint surfaces.
+- Trauma to joint surfaces

-- Being overweight, which can cause early and more rapid progression of joint problems, especially in the knee.
+- Being overweight, which can cause early and more rapid progression of joint problems, especially in the knee

 Rheumatoid arthritis can occur at any age, but generally begins to affect people between ages 30 and 50.
 It affects women two to three times more often than men.
-It is the second most common form of arthritis, affecting 2 million people or more in the United States.
+It is the second most common form of arthritis, affecting 1.3 million people in the United States.
 Rheumatoid arthritis is characterized by inflammation, swelling, and pain in the hands, especially the knuckles and next closest finger joints, as well as in the wrists, elbows, shoulders, knees, and feet.
 Generalized fatigue can also occur.
 Rheumatoid arthritis can also cause damage to other parts of the body, including the lungs, eyes, nerves, and skin.
 The discomfort of rheumatoid arthritis usually develops and worsens over weeks or months and tends to be most severe upon awakening.

 Rheumatoid arthritis may eventually cause the hands and feet to become misshapen as muscles weaken, tendons move out of position, and the ends of bones become damaged.